MarbleBag/Gobchat/docs/README.md

 #### Chat command Profile
 Usage:
-- `/e gc profile profilename
+- `/e gc profile profilename`

 This chat command can be used to change the active profile and can be easily embedded in a macro, especially useful if you already use a macro to activate your rp flag!

 Examples:
 - `/e gc profile Favorite Profile` this will activate the profile with the name `Favorite Profile`

+#### Chat command Close
+Usage:
+- `/e gc close`

+This chat command will close Gobchat and provides an alternative way to right-clicking the Gobchat Icon in the tray-icon bar and clicking close.

 ## Installation